Clashes, road accidents mar French World Cup partying

 In the southeast city of Annecy police said a 50-year-old man died after breaking his neck when he jumped into a shallow canal just when the final whistle blew to signal the end of the match.

-And a man in his thirties died after crashing into a tree while celebrating shortly after the game in the small town of Saint-Felix in northern France.
+And a man in his thirties died after crashing his car into a tree while celebrating shortly after the game in the small town of Saint-Felix in northern France.

 Fans have poured into the streets across the country after the country's second World Cup win, many waving flags and letting off smoke bombs.